+PART IV

-PART IV - SAVINGS PROVISIONS
+SAVINGS PROVISIONS

-- (i) Employees engaged as part-time employees as at 30 June 1986 shall be entitled to exercise the option of receiving the benefits of employment specified in Part 1 of this clause or in lieu thereof the following: - (ii) Such part-time employee shall be paid an hourly rate calculated on the basis of one thirty-eighth of the appropriate rate prescribed by Clause 9, Salaries, plus ten per centum thereof with a minimum payment of two hours for each start, and one thirtyeighth of the appropriate allowance prescribed by Clause 23, Uniform and Laundry Allowances. - (iii) With respect to such part-time employees, the provisions of Clause 44, Deputy Directors of Nursing, Assistant Directors of Nursing; Clause 7, Hours of Work and Free Time of Directors of Nursing; Clause 25, Overtime; Clause 30, Annual Leave; Clause 17, Fares and Expenses; Clause 20, Mobility, Excess Fares and Travelling and subclause (vii) of Clause 41, Accommodation and Board, of this Agreement shall not apply.
-Further, part-time employees shall not be entitled to an additional day off or part thereof as prescribed by subclauses (iii) and (v) of Clause 4, Hours of Work and Free Time of Employees Other Than Director of Nursing. - (iv) For entitlement to payment in respect of annual leave, see Annual Holidays Act, 1944.
-Where any of the provisions of the National Employment Standards are more beneficial, then such additional provisions will apply. - (iii) Such part-time employee who is required to and does work on a public holiday as defined in subclause (iii) and (v) of Clause 30, Annual Leave, shall be paid for the time actually worked at the rate of double time and one half such payment being in lieu of weekend or shift allowances which would otherwise be payable had the day not been a public holiday; Provided that a part-time employee shall not be entitled to be paid in addition the allowance of 10% prescribed in subclause (ii) of this Part in respect of such work. - (iv) The provisions of subclauses (i) and (ii) of Clause 36, Long Service Leave of this Agreement shall not apply to such part-time employees who shall be entitled to long service leave in accordance with the provisions of the Long Service Leave Act, 1955.
+- (i) Employees engaged as part-time employees as at 30 June 1986 will be entitled to exercise the option of receiving the benefits of employment specified in Part 1 of this clause or in lieu thereof the following: - (ii) Such part-time employee will be paid an hourly rate calculated on the basis of one thirty-eighth of the appropriate rate prescribed by clause 9, Salaries, plus 10 per centum thereof with a minimum payment of two hours for each start, and one thirty-eighth of the appropriate allowance prescribed by clause 23, Uniform and Laundry Allowances. - (iii) With respect to such part-time employees, the provisions of clause 41, Deputy Directors of Nursing, Assistant Directors of Nursing; clause 7, Hours of Work and Free Time of Directors of Nursing and Area Managers, Nurse Education; clause 25, Overtime; clause 30, Annual Leave; clause 16, Fares and Expenses; clause 20, Mobility, Excess Fares and Travelling and subclause (vii) of clause 38, Accommodation and Board, of this award will not apply.
+Further, part-time employees will not be entitled to an additional day off or part thereof as prescribed by subclauses (iii) and (v) of clause 4, Hours of Work and Free Time of Employees Other Than Director of Nursing and Area Managers, Nurse Education. - (iv) For entitlement to payment in respect of annual leave, see Annual Holidays Act 1944 (NSW). - (v) Such part-time employee who is required to and does work on a public holiday as defined in subclause (iii) and (iv) of clause 30, Annual Leave, will be paid for the time actually worked at the rate of double time and one half such payment being in lieu of weekend or shift allowances which would otherwise be payable had the day not been a public holiday; Provided that a part-time employee will not be entitled to be paid in addition the allowance of 10 per cent prescribed in subclause (ii) of this Part in respect of such work.

+(vi) The provisions of subclauses (i) and (ii) of clause 33, Long Service Leave, of this award will not apply to such part-time employees who will be entitled to long service leave in accordance with the provisions of the Long Service Leave Act 1955 (NSW).

-30. ANNUAL LEAVE
+30. Annual Leave